3wiida/OmniCart/README.md

 - Full authentication system (login - register - forgot password).
 - Display all types of products and categories in an easy way.
-- Search for a patricular product (sort and filter included).
+- Search for a particular product (sort and filter included).
 - Favorites feature.
 - Recommendation system.
 - Cart and checkout process.
-- See what if there are offers now in offers screen.
+- See what if there are offers now in the offers screen.
 - Track your orders and get a log of the orders you made before.
-- Ability to add multible address and ship to one of them when checkout.
+- Ability to add multiple addresses and ship to one of them when checkout.
+- Payment Process

 ## Find this repository useful? :heart:
 Support it by putting a star for this repository. :star: <br>